osinfra-io/.github/profile/README.md

 ## 🔩 Open Source Infrastructure (as Code)

-Open Source Infrastructure (as code) is a development model for infrastructure that focuses on open collaboration and applying relative lessons learned from software development practices that organizations can use internally at scale.
+We are infrastructure as code engineers providing vendor-light solutions that organizations can use at scale.
+We value collaboration and learning out loud.
+Our goal is to deliver simple, secure, and supportable foundations that invest in your people and prioritize long-term success over short-term gains.

 ## 📂 Resources